Some of the numbers presented in this website may not be the most recent available

 Mainland Spain is mountainous with high plateaus and mountain chains.
 These include the Pyrenees in the north, the Cantabrian Range, the Iberian System,the Central System and the Betic System in the southeast.
 The highest peak is the 3,478m Mulhacén in the Sierra Nevada of the Betics although the highest point in Spain is Teide, a 3,718m active volcano in Tenerife (Canaries).
 The Meseta Central is a huge plateau in the centre of the country.

 Onshore oil production began in 1964 from the Ayoluengo field in the Cantabrian Basin in north central Spain.
 Attempts have been made to redevelop the fields in this area.
-Offshore oil production, primarily from the Ebro Delta region in the Mediterranean Sea, began in 1973.
-It is also in decline although some additional small developments are planned.

-Gas production is limited from onshore and offshore regions, associated with oil, from the Guadalquivir basin in the southwest and from a now abandoned field in the Bay of Biscay.
+Gas production is limited from onshore and offshore regions, associated with oil, from the Guadalquivir basin in the southwest, and from a now abandoned field in the Bay of Biscay.
 Globalshift expects that some gas will continue to be produced and gas shales may have potential.
 Meanwhile imports of piped gas have been building from Algeria, to add to gas from Norway and imported LNG.

 SPAIN